The Pembrokeshire Local Access Forum is a statutory body advising on the improvement of access to the countryside for recreation and enjoyment.

 Meeting Dates 2023

-The next meeting of the Local Access Forum will be held at County Hall, Haverfordwest on 27 April 2023.
+The next meeting of the Local Access Forum will be held at Bloomfield Community Centre, Narberth on 5 October 2023.
 For more details email the forum secretary Anthony Richards.

 The Work of the Local Access Forum